MauroCL75/walletDemo/README.md

 # Pre requirments
 It assume that the oracle instant client, pip and java are installed.
 You can create the container to have anything you need.

-#Configuration
+# Configuration
 Edit tns/tnsnames.ora to match your database ip and service.
+Generate the wallet files and copy them to tns/wallet.

 # Java
 In order to use wallet you must add to your code the following jars: